Overview of SCCED Activities

 Water Task Force

 The Water Task Force decided it could have the most significant impact on sustainable watershed management by educating and creating dialogue between the business community, government agencies, and the general public on maximizing use of local water supplies.
-This goal has been worked on through papers and follow-up forums/stakeholder meetings.
-A paper, “Why Southern California Should Increase the Use of Recycled Water,” was presented to SCAG’s Regional Council along with a resolution (originally suggested and drafted by our Task Force) supporting use of recycled water.
-The resolution was passed by SCAG, and the Task Force then recommended the resolution to other government and business associations.
+A paper, "Why Southern California Should Increase the Use of Recycled Water," was presented to SCAG's Regional Council.
 A forum, Water Recycling for Business Development, was created in conjunction with the L.A.
 Area Chamber of Commerce.
-It gave an excellent overview of the cost-savings, benefits and safety of recycled water, state policies and current users, as well as how to shift to using recycled water.
-The paper on recycled water has been submitted to the California/Federal group planning for meeting future water needs in California.

 Round Tables

-SCCED initiated, and co-sponsored with Councilwoman Ruth Galanter’s office, roundtables of environmental leaders to share information about current environmental issues and events in Southern California.
-Reports of the four meetings are available on the SCCED website.
+SCCED initiated, and co-sponsored with Councilwoman Ruth Galanter's office, roundtables of environmental leaders to share information about current environmental issues and events in Southern California.
 See Reports from L. A. Environmental Leadership Round Table Meetings.
-Now these discussions are continued on-line using E-mail.
 Put your ideas in the Comments Forum in our Hot Issues and Events.

 Sustainable Communities Resolution